legend507/JavaScriptLearning/0-MyNote/something_to_remember.md

 // IIFE way of calling a function.
 This function can not be re-called else where.
 (function (goodLuck) {
-    var score = Math.random() * 10;
+    // in this way, the score can not be accessed from outside of ()(5);, aka.
+Data Privacy var score = Math.random() * 10;
     console.log(score >= 5 - goodLuck);
 })(5);